j-c/RecipeScaler/README.md

 # Recipe Scaler

-Simple javascript recipe scaling tool
+Simple javascript recipe scaling tool.
+Made because I'm too lazy to manage a bunch of spreadsheets for my faviourite recipes.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.